 Again, some of these can simply be explained by fatigue, cataracts or difficulty in changing routines.
 With a medical diagnosis, it becomes important to accept reality and make arrangements.

-At Riverwood Retirement Life Community, we operate a dedicated Remembrance Village with extensively trained staff offering a personalized program of care and support for the resident with Alzheimer’s and their family.
+At Riverwood Retirement Life Community, we operate a dedicated Pathways Memory Care with extensively trained staff offering a personalized program of care and support for the resident with Alzheimer’s and their family.

 By partnering with the Alzheimer’s Association Riverwood enhances the quality of life for seniors experiencing various levels of cognitive challenge.
 The Alzheimer’s Association as well as local medical experts in the field provide extensive continuing education and support to the staff.